42Crunch/resources/firewall-deployment/AWS-ECS-Fargate-CloudFormationTemplates.md

 # Deployment Setup

-For simplicity, the pixi app, the pixi db and the Firewall have been grouped into the same Fargate task and the firewall runs in HTTP mode, on port **8080** ( those settings can be changed within the sample CloudFormation templates, if you want).
+For simplicity, the pixi app, the pixi db and the Firewall have been grouped into the same task and the firewall runs in HTTP mode, on port **8080** ( those settings can be changed within the sample CloudFormation templates, if you want).

 ## Protection Token Setup